 The list of ingredients may look long, but we are taking a bit of help from the grocery store with frozen phyllo cups.
 You will need:

 - Frozen Phyllo Shells: You can easily find pre-made frozen phyllo shells in the freezer section of most grocery stores today.
 It's like a ready-made samosa pastry.
-Each box comes with 15 shells, the amount required for this recipe.
+Each box contains 15 shells, the exact amount required for this recipe.

 - Potatoes: I specify two gold potatoes for their creamy, buttery texture, but feel free to use one large russet potato if that is all you have on hand.
-Note, the potato filling will be a bit more starchy.
+Note that the potato filling will be slightly starchy.

 - Avocado Oil: Either avocado or olive oil will do.
 You want a mild-flavored vegetable oil.

-- Cumin Seeds: Whole cumin seeds impart a natural, smokey flavor that makes a classic samosa filling.
+- Cumin Seeds: Whole cumin seeds impart a natural, smoky flavor that makes them a classic addition to a samosa filling.
 When you begin to hear the cumin seeds sizzle in the oil, you know they're ready.

 - Onion: Either a white or yellow onion will do.
-You will only need about ⅓ of the onion, so store the remaining onion in an airtight container in the fridge and save for another recipe.
+You will only need about one-third of the onion, so store the remaining onion in an airtight container in the fridge for use in another recipe.

-- Jalapeno: Make sure to deseed the jalapeno prior to chopping.
+- Jalapeno: Be sure to deseed the jalapeno before chopping.
 However, if you would like the potato filling a bit spicy, leave the seeds and ribs intact.

-- Frozen Peas: Remove ⅓ cup frozen peas from the freezer while you are prepping the remaining ingredients.
+- Frozen Peas: Remove ⅓ cup of frozen peas from the freezer while preparing the remaining ingredients.
 This gives the peas enough time to thaw to room temperature.
 (You can also microwave them for 30-40 seconds).

 - Cilantro: Fresh cilantro is needed in both the filling and the garnish.
 Chop extra and reserve it for sprinkling at the end.

-- Garnish: This includes both Cilantro and Tamarind chutneys, thin sev (bhujiva), fresh cilantro + pomegranate seeds.
-Tamarind chutney and thin Sev can be bought from an Indian grocery store, or Amazon.
-Here's an easy recipe for Cilantro Chutney.
+- Garnish: This includes both cilantro chutney and tamarind chutney, thin sev (bhujiya), fresh cilantro + pomegranate seeds.
+Tamarind chutney and thin Sev can be bought from an Indian grocery store or Amazon.

-Here is a breakdown of how to make these phyllo cups stuffed with samosa chaat in either the Oven, AirFryer or Crisplid.
+Let's see how to make these phyllo cups stuffed with samosa chaat in the oven or air fryer.
+Here are the step-by-step photos and instructions.

 - Instant Pot: Place trivet in the inner pot.
-Pour 1 cup water and place potatoes on the trivet.
+Pour 1 cup of water and place the potatoes on the trivet.
 Pressure cook for 6 mins, high pressure.
-If using russet potato, increase time to 8-10 mins, depending on size.
+If using russet potatoes, increase the time to 8-10 minutes, depending on the size.
 You can find a more detailed process here.

 - Microwave: Poke potatoes with a fork.
-In a microwave-safe bowl, add the potatoes and fill the bowl halfway through with water.
-Cook the potatoes using the 'Potatoes preset", or for 7 minutes at HIGH temperature.
+In a microwave-safe bowl, add the potatoes and fill the bowl with water halfway.
+Cook the potatoes using the 'Potatoes preset', or for 7 minutes at HIGH temperature.
 Check for doneness.
-If still not done, microwave for another 2 minutes.
+If it is still not done, microwave for an additional 2 minutes.

 - When potatoes are cool enough to handle, peel and mash them.
 Keep aside.